 I believe that we as consumers are getting smarter, and so too are the scare campaigns.
 There is propaganda on both sides of the argument.
 For example,

-- while the risk of listeria may be slightly higher in raw milk products, the risk appears to be highest when there are hygiene issues in production & storage, regardless of pasteurisation, but I am yet to see this quantified.
+- while the risk of listeria may be slightly higher in raw milk products, the risk appears to be highest when there are hygiene issues in production and storage, regardless of pasteurisation, but I am yet to see this quantified.

 So what is everyone else doing?
 In the main, Australia looks to three other nations with respect to regulatory changes: the UK, the US and Canada.
 You can eat bona fide raw milk cheese in the UK and, while the US has been toying with the idea of making raw milk cheese illegal, it still allows it; Quebec has legalised raw milk cheese within the last two years.